mortendahl/mortendahl.github.io/_posts/2018-03-01-secure-computation-as-dataflow-programs.md

 ![](/assets/tensorspdz/tracing.png)

-We'll skip this issue for now and instead return to it when looking at private training.
-Like here, it is not unreasonable to expect significant performance improvements there from distributing the training data ahead of time.
+We'll skip this issue for now and instead return to it when looking at private training since it is not unreasonable to expect significant performance improvements there from distributing the training data ahead of time.

 # Profiling